gautamraj5488/Book_Browse/README.md

    - The `screens/BookListScreen` displays books in a grid layout.
 Infinite scrolling loads additional books as users navigate through the app.

 3. **Search:**
-   - We can search the book by the title of the book, name of the author, or by the bookshelf.
+   - You can search books by the title, author, or bookshelf.

 4. **Offline Mode:**
    - Cached data is retrieved using the `flutter_cache_manager` package, reducing API usage and improving app performance.

+5. **Issue Reporting:**
+   - Users can shake the device to trigger the issue reporting dialog.
+   - The dialog requests a description of the issue.
+If the input is empty, a "Write something here" error message is shown to prompt the user to fill in the message.

 ---